You are here

 Poor Defensive Display And Zero Offensive Intent in the Most Important Match of the Season | How Arsenal Players Fared Against Tottenham

-Spurs vs Arsenal, Tottenham vs Arsenal
+Spurs vs Arsenal, Tottenham Hotspur vs Arsenal

 Arsenal took on Spurs at the Tottenham Hotspur Stadium on Friday.
 With just two rounds of games remaining in the Premier League season, the two North London clubs locked horns one last time.
 It was the ‘4th place decider’ game for the Gunners as they could have put the season-long chase for a top-four spot to rest once and for all against their closest rivals.
 But first-half goals from Harry Kane and a second-half goal from Son Heung-Min made things rather difficult for Arsenal.